elopezaguilera/exoplanets/README.md

 1     | 383  19.57
 ```

-We flip the data and drop column names, to create a matrix where each row represents a unique TCEs.
+We flip the data and drop column names, to create a matrix where each row represents a unique TCE.
 We also extract the labels as vectors:

 ```q
 q)xtrain:value flip trndata